Exploring Part-Informed Visual-Language Learning for Person Re-Identification

 \section{Abstract}

-Recently, visual-language learning has shown great potential in enhancing visual-based person re-identification (ReID).
-Existing visual-language learning-based ReID methods often focus on whole-body scale image-text feature alignment, while neglecting supervisions on fine-grained part features.
-This choice simplifies the learning process but cannot guarantee within-part feature semantic consistency thus hindering the final performance.
-Therefore, we propose to enhance fine-grained visual features with part-informed language supervision for ReID tasks.
-The proposed method, named \textbf{P}art-Informed \textbf{V}isual-language \textbf{L}earning ($\pi$-VL), suggests that \textbf{(i)} a human parsing-guided prompt tuning strategy and \textbf{(ii)} a hierarchical fusion-based visual-language alignment paradigm play essential roles in ensuring within-part feature semantic consistency.
-Specifically, we combine both identity labels and parsing maps to constitute pixel-level text prompts and fuse multi-stage visual features with a light-weight auxiliary head to perform fine-grained image-text alignment.
-As a plug-and-play and inference-free solution, our $\pi$-VL achieves substantial improvements over previous state-of-the-arts on four common-used ReID benchmarks, especially reporting \textbf{90.3\%} Rank-1 and \textbf{76.5\%} mAP for the most challenging MSMT17 database without bells and whistles.
+Recently, visual-language learning (VLL) has shown great potential in enhancing visual-based person re-identification (ReID).
+Existing VLL-based ReID methods typically focus on image-text feature alignment at the whole-body level, while neglecting supervision on fine-grained part features, thus lacking constraints for local feature semantic consistency.
+To this end, we propose \textbf{P}art-Informed \textbf{V}isual-language \textbf{L}earning ($\pi$-VL) to enhance fine-grained visual features with part-informed language supervisions for ReID tasks.
+Specifically, $\pi$-VL introduces a human parsing-guided prompt tuning strategy and a hierarchical visual-language alignment paradigm to ensure within-part feature semantic consistency.
+The former combines both identity labels and human parsing maps to constitute pixel-level text prompts, and the latter fuses multi-scale visual features with a light-weight auxiliary head to perform fine-grained image-text alignment.
+As a plug-and-play and inference-free solution, our $\pi$-VL achieves performance comparable to or better than state-of-the-art methods on four commonly used ReID benchmarks.
+Notably, it reports \textbf{91.0\%} Rank-1 and \textbf{76.9\%} mAP on the challenging MSMT17 database, without bells and whistles.